pdxmele/python-geodata-bffs/presentation.md

 		                        print(feature)
 		                        out.write(feature)

-	With this script, I used an example of the kind of file I wanted to process to set up the schema and coordinate system, then it walks a directory for .gpx files to assemble.
-GPX files have several layers, and in this case I wanted tracks.
+	In this case, I used one of the files I wanted to include as an example so I could set up the schema and coordinate system (this will only work if they all have the exact same structure).
+Next, it walks a directory looking for .gpx files to assemble.
+Since [GPX files](http://en.wikipedia.org/wiki/GPS_eXchange_Format) have several layers, I had to tell Fiona that I wanted the "tracks" layer.

-	*Note: the GPX driver is not actually supported by default in the current version of Fiona, but you can enable it manually and it should generally work  depending on your installation.*

 3. Now you can visualize everywhere that you've been:

 <img src="img/fiona2.png" height=300px>

-These are exports from [Moves App](http://www.moves-app.com/) via [Moves Export](http://http://www.moves-export.com/), visualized with [TileMill](https://www.mapbox.com/tilemill/) on MapBox OpenStreetMap tiles.
+I used exports from [Moves App](http://www.moves-app.com/) via [Moves Export](http://http://www.moves-export.com/), and visualized them with [TileMill](https://www.mapbox.com/tilemill/) on [MapBox](https://www.mapbox.com/) [OpenStreetMap](http://switch2osm.org) tiles.

-##GeoJSON diversion
+##A Diversion into GeoJSON

 Before we go any further, let's talk about [GeoJSON](http://geojson.org).
 Why am I so into GeoJSON?